 is for choice.
 We think it's important you shop your way.
 In a hurry and know exactly what you need?
 Just browse our collection, pick your must have piece, and check out.

 Want a more personal experience?
-Then why not take our cool fashion quiz, and let our team of personal stylists pick out the perfect pieces on your behalf.
+Our team of personal stylists pick out the perfect pieces on your behalf.

 is for 'did you know'... that the average person walks 2,000 miles a year?
 Surely this means we need more shoes.

 is for escapism.
 Fairy tales often use shoes as a symbol representing an escape from an otherwise humdrum life.
 This fact does not surprise us in the least, as we always knew shoes were magical.